-California Penal Code § 1473.7 PC allows people who are no longer in criminal custody to file a motion to vacate a conviction or sentence.
+California Penal Code 1473.7 PC allows people who are no longer in criminal custody to file a motion to vacate a judgment in a criminal case.
 The motion can be based on either:

 - A prejudicial error which damaged the defendant's ability to meaningfully understand, defend against, or knowingly accept the actual or potential adverse immigration consequences of a plea of guilty or nolo contendere ("no contest"); or

 Penal Code § 1473.7 became effective on January 1, 2017.
 Before then, most people could only challenge a conviction or sentence within a short period of time – for instance, by filing a habeas corpus petition while still in custody.1

 Once they were released from custody – that is, from jail, prison, parole or probation – they lost their ability to challenge their conviction.

 But under PC 1473.7, a motion need only be made with “reasonable diligence” after the defendant receives a Notice to Appear in immigration court or after a removal (deportation) order becomes final.2

 To help you better understand Penal Code §1473.7 motions to vacate, our criminal and immigration lawyers discuss the following, below: